blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/solutions.md

 ### Solution

-To resolve this issue, the requirements.txt file must be created using UTF-8 encoding before the Detect inspection is run on the source code.
+To resolve this issue, the requirements.txt file must be created using UTF-8 encoding before the [detect_product_short] inspection is run on the source code.

 Note: [PIP uses UTF-8 as the default encoding when creating requirements.txt files](https://pip.pypa.io/en/stable/reference/requirements-file-format/#encoding).